Digital-Metabolic-Twin-Centre/clinical-study-optimisation/README.md

 # Clinical Study Optimisation

-**Cardinality-Constrained Modelling Framework for Transparent and Fair Multi-Site Recruitment in Rare Disease Research**
+**Optimising Recruitment and Sample Allocation in Multi-Site Rare Disease Studies**

 This repository contains the full implementation of the optimisation framework described in the manuscript: